FrankBoesing/FastIR/README.md

 uses FTM0

-Works Independend of IR-Protocol and manufacturer !
+Works independend of IR-Protocol and manufacturer !